Mitigating Object Hallucinations in Large Vision-Language Models via Attention Calibration

 The detailed augmentation process is summarized in the Appendix.

-With sufficient augmented data from \(\mathcal{D}_{\text{aug}}\), we propose leveraging contrastive learning to encourage LVLMs to focus on objects themselves rather than their absolute positions in the image.
+With sufficient augmented data from \(\mathcal{D}_{\text{cal}}\), we propose leveraging contrastive learning to encourage LVLMs to focus on objects themselves rather than their absolute positions in the image.
 This approach ensures consistent outputs regardless of object position.
 By reducing reliance on positional cues, the model learns to robustly identify objects despite spatial transformations.
 Specifically, contrastive learning is formulated to increase the similarity between embeddings of the same object at different spatial locations while pushing apart the embeddings of different objects.
-We begin with an \(\mathcal{D}_{\text{aug}}\) dataset and randomly sample a minibatch of \( B \) examples.
+We begin with an \(\mathcal{D}_{\text{cal}}\) dataset and randomly sample a minibatch of \( B \) examples.
 Each example then undergoes an additional augmentation process, resulting in a total of \( 2B \) augmented data points.
 Following the approach of \cite{wu2018unsupervised}, for each positive pair, we consider the remaining \( 2(B - 1) \) augmented examples within the minibatch as negative examples.
 Given the embeddings \( z_i \) and \( z_j \) of the positive augmented pair \( \tilde{v}_i \) and \( \tilde{v}_j \), the contrastive loss can be expressed as: